mikeroyal/Networking-Guide/README.md

 [ZFS](https://docs.oracle.com/cd/E19253-01/819-5461/zfsover-2/) is an enterprise-ready open source file system and volume manager with unprecedented flexibility and an uncompromising commitment to data integrity.

-[OpenZFS](https://openzfs.org/wiki/Main_Page )is an open-source storage platform.
+[OpenZFS](https://openzfs.org/wiki/Main_Page ) is an open-source storage platform.
 It includes the functionality of both traditional file systems and volume manager.
 It has many advanced features including:

   - Protection against data corruption.
   - Integrity checking for both data and metadata.